ludwig/docker-aptly/README.md

     Also you can use `--driver` option.
 By default it equals to `local`.
 More info is [here](https://docs.docker.com/engine/extend/legacy_plugins/#volume-plugins#volume-plugins).

+    All of aptly's data (including PGP key and GPG keyrings) is bind mounted outside of the container to preserve it if the container is removed or rebuilt.

-2. If you want to customize image or build the container locally, check out this repository and build, **otherwise skip this step** and use prepared image from [`Dockerhub Packages`](https://hub.docker.com/r/urpylka/aptly):
+2. If you want to customize image or build the container locally, **check out this repository and build, otherwise skip this step** and use prepared image from [`DockerHub`](https://hub.docker.com/r/urpylka/aptly):

     ```bash
     git clone https://github.com/urpylka/docker-aptly.git
     docker build docker-aptly --tag urpylka/aptly:latest
     ```

-    If you decide build I suggest use [`docker-compose`](#manage-locally) commands.
+    If you decide build own I suggest use [`docker-compose`](#manage-locally) commands.
 It will build own image before use.

-3. Then generate keypair.
-It makes for keep `GPG_PASSWORD` separately from keyring.
-Keep `GPG_PASSWORD` in safely.
-If you already have keypair, it won't regenerate that.
+3. Then **generate keypair**.
+It won't regenerate that, if you already have keypair:

     ```bash
     docker run --rm --log-driver=none \
       --env FULL_NAME="First Last" \
       --env EMAIL_ADDRESS="your@email.com" \
-      --env GPG_PASSWORD="PickAPassword" \
+      --env GPG_PASSPHRASE="PickAPassword" \
       --volume aptly-data:/opt/aptly \
       urpylka/aptly:latest /opt/gen_keys.sh
     ```

+    `FULL_NAME` and `EMAIL_ADDRESS` will be associated with the GPG apt signing key.

+    Keep in the mind that the GPG passphrase which you specified in `GPG_PASSPHRASE` using ONLY BY USERS (at the external container) for:

+    1. Generating GPG keys (In the temporary container)
+    2. Singing Aptly packages (using CLI tool or REST API)

+    Keep your GPG passphrase separately from the GPG key pair.

 4. **Run `aptly` and `nginx`**

     ```bash
     docker run \
       --detach=true \
+      --log-driver=syslog \
       --restart=always \
       --name="aptly" \
       --publish 80:80 \